luluzhou1/alinush.github.io/_posts/2023-02-05-Why-you-should-probably-never-sort-your-Merkle-trees-leaves.md

 ---

 {: .info}
 **tl;dr:** ...because (1) they are only secure when the tree is correctly-computed (e.g., secure with BFT consensus, but **insecure** in single-server transparency logs), (2) you cannot efficiently insert or delete leaves, and (3) they have worse proof sizes.
 What does that mean?
 Never implement one.
-Stick to Merkle prefix trees (a.k.a., Merkle tr**i**es).
+Stick to [Merkle tries](#probably-use-a-merkle-trie) (a.k.a., Merkle prefix trees).
 Or, if you are a masochist and like to deal with rotations, stick to balanced binary search trees.

 <!--more-->